You do want a fast website, right? Most of us do.

 p3 Profiler – Total Load Time

-P3 Profiler is a WordPress plugin that measures the full impact of plugins and themes, on your whole site – the WordPress admin included.
+P3 Profiler is a WordPress plugin made by GoDaddy.
+It measures the full impact of plugins and themes, on your whole site – the WordPress admin included.
 It’s an oldie but goodie.

 Pingdom – Page Speed / Load Time